1995eaton/chromium-vim/README.md

 let searchlimit = 30
 let scrollstep = 70
 let barposition = "bottom"
-let hintcharacters = "abc123"
-let searchengine dogpile = "http://www.dogpile.com/search/web?q=%s" "If you leave out the '%s' at the end of the URL, your query will be appended to the link.
+let locale = "uk" "Current choices are 'jp' and 'uk'.
+This allows cVim to use sites like google.co.uk or google.co.jp to search rather than google.com.
+Support is currently very limited.
+Let me know if you need a different locale for one of the completion/search engines let hintcharacters = "abc123" let searchengine dogpile = "http://www.dogpile.com/search/web?q=%s" "If you leave out the '%s' at the end of the URL, your query will be appended to the link.
 Otherwise, your query will replace the '%s'. let completionengines = ["google", "amazon", "imdb", "dogpile"]